ChanthMiao/ghc-wiki-mirror/status/apr10.md

 ### Type system

-Type families remain the the hottest bit of GHC's type system.
+Type families remain the hottest bit of GHC's type system.
 Simon PJ has been advertising for some months that he intends to completely rewrite the constraint solver, which forms the heart of the type inference engine, and that remains the plan although he is being slow